amaliartnaa/amel-new-portfolio/README.md

 # 📌 Portfolio Website

-This is the repository for my portfolio website, showcasing my projects, skills, and experience as a software developer.
+This is the repository for my portfolio website, showcasing my projects, skills, and experience as a software developer/engineer.

 ## 🚀 Technologies Used